top of page

 The talk will take place in The Baptist Hall, Hook Norton.

 Tickets, including refreshments, £7.50 each in advance.
-This is sure to be a popular event, so early booking/payment is advisable as tickets will be limited!
+This is sure to be a popular event, so early ticket purchase is advisable as tickets will be limited!

 Our grateful thanks to the photographers who have provided photographs for our website: